mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 The Sky (MakerDAO) event during DevConnect Week was the kind of place where you'd casually bump into OGs from the lending/borrowing world.
 Under the clear night sky, I ended up chatting with Merlin, one of Morpho's co-founders.

 We talked about Morpho V2, and I asked about fixed rates—when they were coming.
-Merlin said that now that V2 vaults are live, the team is pushing to release the full V2 rollout, including fixed rates, in Q1 2025.
+Merlin said that now V2 vaults are live, the team is pushing to release the full V2 rollout, including fixed rates, in Q1 2025.

 Then Martin Krung (@martinkrung) from Curve joined us.
 I introduced myself and mentioned I was in the Uniswap Hooks Cohort with the Uniswap Foundation and Atrium Academy, so I'd been neck-deep in v4 hooks.
 Martin immediately brought up Curve's pool design and shifted the discussion toward concentrated liquidity.
 After a minute, I joked that it was a bit heavy for such a relaxed night, we laughed, and drifted back to Morpho V2.

 As Merlin explained the shift from Vault V1 to V2, something clicked: instead of depositing wrapped Polymarket shares directly into Morpho Blue, I should be depositing into the V2 vault, which then routes those shares across destinations (Morpho Markets, V1 vaults, etc.).

 Bottom line: the adapter-based architecture is the core innovation—it enables vault share composability and collateral use.
-The other three features (liquidity controls, safety guarantees, cross-protocol allocation) handle risk and capital deployment in the leverage loop.
+Additional features like liquidity controls, safety guarantees, and cross-protocol allocation handle risk and capital deployment in the leverage loop.

 ## The Foundation: Current Leveraged Prediction Positions